fabiofranchino/fabiofranchino.com/content/log/2023-10-08-how-to-use-a-local-database-such-as-mysql-in-retool-cloud.md

 Now `ngrok` gives you a new `host` and `port` that you can use into the Retool resource configuration.

+## Create the Resource

 Create a new MySql resource and add the new `host` and `port` alongside the database name as well.

 ![](/assets/log/n852_copypastedesign-2023-10-08-at-11.23.36.png)

+That's it.
+Now you should query the local database as usual in Retool as it were a remote one.

+Want a 20% discount on Retool?
+[Sign up with this link](https://get.retool.com/c2blfe7c4kts)!